Rameswaram–Bhubaneswar Express

-The 20850/49 Rameswaram–Bhubaneswar Express is an Superfast Express train belonging to Indian Railways – East Coast Railway zone that runs between and in India.
+The 20849 / 20850 Rameswaram–Bhubaneswar Express is a superfast express train belonging to Indian Railways – East Coast Railway zone that runs between and in India.

 It operates as train number 18495 from Rameswaram to Bhubaneswar and as train number 18496 in the reverse direction serving the states of Tamil Nadu, Andhra Pradesh & Odisha.

 Coaches

 The 20850/49 Rameswaram–Bhubaneswar Express has one AC 2 tier, Four AC 3 tier, 11 Sleeper Class, 4 General Unreserved & 2 EOG Coaches.
 It carries a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 20850 Rameswaram–Bhubaneswar Express covers the distance of 1896 km in 35 hours 00 mins (55 km/h) and in 35 hours 40 mins as 18496 Bhubaneswar–Rameswaram Express (54 km/h).

 As the average speed of the train is lower than 55 km/h, as per Indian Railways rules, its fare includes an express surcharge.